Domain decomposition of the modified Born series approach for large-scale wave propagation simulations: Domain decomposition of the modified Born series

-Since we now use a different operator $V$ than the original MBS implementation, we can no longer use Eq.~\eqref{eq:c_scale} to compute the scale factor $c$.
-Instead, we now require $ic < 1/\norm{V}$, where $\norm{V}$ denotes the operator norm of $V$, i.e. its largest singular value \cite{vettenburg2023universal}.
-For simplicity, we estimate this norm as the sum of the norms of all contributions to $V$: the original scattering potential, the wrapping correction, and domain transfer components, which gives an upper limit for $\norm{V}$ and results in a scaling factor of
+As we now use a different operator $V$ than the original MBS implementation, we can no longer use Eq.~\eqref{eq:c_scale} to compute the scale factor $c$. \two{We need to recompute $\norm{V}$, the operator norm of $V$, for the domain decomposition case.} For simplicity, we estimate this norm as the sum of the norms of all contributions to $V$: the original scattering potential, \one{the subdomain communication blocks and the wrapping artefacts removal blocks}, which gives an upper limit for $\norm{V}$ and results in a scaling factor of

-where $a_d$ equals $0$ if no wrapping or transfer correction is applied along dimension $d$ (corresponding to periodic boundaries).
-It equals $1$ if only wrapping corrections are needed (i.e. when there is only a single subdomain along this dimension) and $2$ if both the wrapping and transfer corrections are used.
-Thus, the wrapping and transfer corrections reduce the value of $c$, leading to slower convergence when $a_d \neq 0$.
-For a 1-domain simulation without wrapping corrections, $a_d=0$, and Eq.~\eqref{eq:c_scale2} reduces to Eq.~\eqref{eq:c_scale}.
+\one{where $a_d$ equals $0$ if no subdomain communication or removal of wrapping artefacts is applied along dimension $d$ (corresponding to periodic boundaries).
+It equals $1$ if only wrapping artefacts are removed (i.e., when there is only a single subdomain along this dimension and thus no subdomain communication) and $2$ if both the subdomain communication and removal of wrapping artefacts are applied.
+Thus, the subdomain communication and removal of wrapping artefacts reduces the value of $c$, leading to slower convergence when $a_d \neq 0$.
+It is important to note, however, that $a_d$ is independent of the number of domains along a dimension.
+So, increasing the number of subdomains along a dimension $d$ has no additional cost in terms of iterations.
+We discuss this in detail in Section~\ref{subsubsec:results_subdomains}}.
+For a 1-domain simulation without removal of wrapping artefacts, $a_d=0$, and Eq.~\eqref{eq:c_scale2} reduces to Eq.~\eqref{eq:c_scale}.

 Domain decomposition also offers an opportunity to improve the efficiency of the computations by initially activating only those subdomains that hold a source term.
 Neighbouring subdomains are activated only after the norm of the transferred field exceeds a certain threshold.
-Although this initially causes a small error, the MBS converges to the correct solution from any starting point and thus nullifies these errors.
+Although this initially causes a small error, the MBS converges to the correct solution from any starting point and thus nullifies these errors. \two{The number of iterations does not change due to this activation strategy, but the simulation time reduces, with the gains increasing with the number of domains and the simulation size.} For example, a 3D simulation of size $100 \times 100 \times 100$ wavelengths split into $3 \times 1 \times 1$ subdomains was $12\%$ faster than without this strategy.